Andrewsnobre/wikiracer/readme.md

 - `--start`: URL of the starting Wikipedia page.
 - `--end`: URL of the ending Wikipedia page.
+- `--shortest` or `-S`: Optional flag to find the shortest path between the pages.

 ## Output

-The script will return the shortest path between the two pages, or an error message if no valid path is found.
+The script will return the path between the two pages, or an error message if no valid path is found.

 ### Example Output